 A root canal treatment is also known as endodontics, a treatment that is required when the blood supply and nerve of the tooth have been affected by decay or an injury.
 Later, if not treated infection can spread into the root canal system of the tooth causing an abscess and can become a visible swelling which as a result causes sensitivity to hot or cold.
 It may also cause discomfort when biting and putting pressure on the tooth through talking and eating.

 There are a couple of steps to a root canal treatment;

-1. 1st visit – The affected tooth is opened, and the infection is carefully cleaned from the dental root/pulp using tiny files.
+1. The affected tooth is opened, the infection is carefully cleaned from the dental root/pulp using tiny files and the space filled.
 A temporary filling is placed allowing the tooth left to settle.

 Who would benefit from root canal treatment?

 • Root treatments are usually painless; they are associated with a high degree of success and in many cases better than losing the tooth.

 • If your tooth has an abscess it can initially be managed with prescribed antibiotics however, it is important to remember that this is only a temporary measure and the problem will recur if left untreated.